 The Serbs are a southern Slavic people who received strong cultural influence from the Ottoman Turks.
 They came from the coast of the Black Sea to the Balkans and north of the Danube River between Dniepar and the northeast Carpathian Mountains.
 Though their language is Slavic based, the 500 years they were controlled by the Turkish based Ottoman Empire gave their language a Turkish flavor.
 The Kingdom of Serbs, Croats and Slovenes was formed in 1918 and its name was changed to Yugoslavia in 1929.

-The unraveling of Yugoslavia in the early 1990's resulted in the formation of the Independent Republics of Slovenia, Croatia and Macedonia in 1991.
-Bosnia-Hercegovina was formed in 1992, while Serbia and Montenegro remained as the new "Federal Republic of Yugoslavia."
-Its leader, Slobodan Milsosevic tried to unite the neighboring republics into a "Greater Serbia," meaning other ethnic groups would be dominated by the Serbs.
+The unraveling of Yugoslavia in the early 1990s resulted in the formation of the Independent Republics of Slovenia, Croatia and Macedonia in 1991.
+Bosnia-Hercegovina was formed in 1992, while Serbia and Montenegro remained as the new Federal Republic of Yugoslavia.
+Its leader, Slobodan Milosevic, tried to unite the neighboring republics into a "Greater Serbia," meaning other ethnic groups would be dominated by the Serbs.
 His effort failed, and Milosevic was ousted by his own people in October 2000.
-Other peacekeepers were arrested and tried for crimes against humanity.
 The two latter republics formed a loose union in 2002, called Serbia and Montenegro.
 Many Montenegrins regard themselves as Serbs, but others insist that Montenegrin is a separate ethnic identity.

-Until the 19th century, virtually all Serbs were peasants and lived with extended families in villages.
-Nowadays, most Serbs live in cities and have well developed local government.
-The Serbs are a still a highly family-oriented society.
-They have a rich vocabulary for family relationships, even up to the 15th level of the genealogical tree.
+The Serbs are a highly family-oriented society.
+They have an elaborate vocabulary for family relationships, even up to the 15th level of the genealogical tree.

-Customs that surround Serbian weddings are still observed, including a circle dance called kolo, where dancers hold each other by the hands or around the waist, dancing in a circle.
+Serbian weddings include a circle dance called kolo, where dancers hold each other by the hands or around the waist, dancing in a circle.
 The Serbs believe this dance symbolizes the sun.
 At weddings and other celebrations, Serbs drink rakia, an alcoholic beverage made from fruit.

-Most Serbs are non-religious or Orthodox Christians who follow the Serbian Orthodox Church.
-Thus a change from one religion to the other implies a change of ethnicity as well.
+Most Serbs are either non-religious or they identity with the Serbian Orthodox Church.
 The Serbs converted from traditional Slavic beliefs in several waves between the seventh and ninth centuries.
-Some folkloric and traditional beliefs persist to this day, such as belief in fairies, witches, and vampires.
-Food and drink are offered to the dead on certain feast days.
+Some folkloric and traditional beliefs persist to this day, such as belief in fairies, witches and vampires.
+They offer food and drink to the dead on certain feast days.

-Of all the Slavs and Orthodox Christians, only Serbs have the custom of Slava, or the celebration of the patron saint of the family, their personal protector.
-A slava is inherited from father to son, and each household may only have one (there are about 150 patron saints).
-This means that the occasion brings all of the family together for three days of celebration, ritual dishes, folk oratory, and singing.
-Guilds are formed by families having the same patron saint.
+Of all Slavic and Orthodox Christians, only Serbs have the custom of Slava.
+This is a celebration of the family patron saint, whom they believe protects them.
+A Slava is inherited from father to son, and each household may only have one.
+The Slava celebration involves bringing the family together for three days of celebration, ritual dishes, folk oratory and singing.

-* Ask the Lord to help the Serb Christians and the church planters to use holidays like Christmas to share the story of Jesus and His love for the Serb.
+Ask the Lord to help Serbian Christians and church planters to use holidays like Christmas to share the story of Jesus and his love for all nations.

 |Global Prayer Digest: 2012-03-02|